 This looking into our past, therefore, is not a nostalgic enterprise, but a conscientious effort to transfer the spirit of our tradition into our achievements of tomorrow.
 In that vein Lark’s most dedicated endeavors focus on training and developing youth.
 It is of great personal importance that we strive to impart to our younger generations a profound impression of our values as artists and accomplishments as a people.
 I believe wholeheartedly that by influencing the way our children think through music, we will positively affect the change they carry forward in our nation and into the world.

-Lark Society has always existed as a collective of musicians with a passion for the challenges posed in the performance of great classical and folk music.
-While musicianship remains the cornerstone of Lark’s activities, over these last twenty years we have broadened the umbrella, so to speak, seeking to become a hub for artists practicing in all mediums.
-Here, on this website, you will discover the full catalogue of activities that make up the Lark Musical Society.
+The Lark Musical Society has always existed as a collective of musicians with a passion for the challenges posed in the performance of great classical and folk music.
+While musicianship remains the cornerstone of Lark’s activities, over these last twenty-five years we have broadened the umbrella, so to speak, seeking to become a hub for artists practicing in all mediums.
+We at Lark are dedicated to preserving and promoting Armenian music and culture through our music education programs and performances.
+Our conservatory offers one-on-one classes in piano, guitar, cello, violin, flute, and brass, as well as group lessons in hand chimes, percussion, chamber music, and more.

 Lark Musical Society